-The Report presents the results of EM&A works and the impact monitoring for the construction works of the Roadworks under the XRL project undertaken during the period of 1 to 31 December 2013.
+The Report presents the results of EM&A works and the impact monitoring for the construction works of the Roadworks under the XRL project undertaken during the period of 1 to 28 February 2014.
 The major construction activities in the reporting period included foundation works in the West Kowloon Works Areas.

 Impact monitoring for air quality and air-borne noise were conducted in accordance with the EM&A Manual in the reporting period.
-No exceedance of Limit Levels in air-borne noise was recorded in the reporting month.
-One (1) exceedance of Action Levels in air-borne noise due to noise complaint received regarding the daytime working hours.
+No exceedance of both Action and Limit Levels in air-borne noise was recorded in the reporting month.
 No exceedance of 24-hour TSP Action and Limit Levels were recorded in the reporting month.

-For the reporting month, two environmental complaints were referred from EPD.
-The complaints received were related to the noise during early morning from works near Lin Cheung Road and air pollution from the machines at construction site at Lin Cheung Road.
-The complaints had been handled in accordance with the procedures stipulated and investigations were carried out in accordance with the EM&A Manual.
+For the reporting month, no environmental complaint was referred from EPD.
+The complaint would be handled in accordance with the procedures stipulated and investigations were carried out in accordance with the EM&A Manual when receive.
 Apart from that, no warning, no summons, no prosecutions and no non-compliance were received for Roadworks in the reporting month.